paulfilkin/Tampermonkey-Scripts/README.md

 Scripts that allow you to inspect and clear cookies, local storage, session storage, and other relevant data directly from the browser interface.

 ### Ultimate Element Inspector – Bible Edition
-A heavily customised element inspection toolkit tailored for structured or nested content analysis – originally tested on Bible-oriented sites but easily adaptable for any content-heavy web pages.
+A heavily customised element inspection toolkit tailored for structured or nested content analysis – called the "Bible Edition" because I wanted to know chapter and verse about the elements I was investigating since some are often so outside of any sane accessibility requirements they are really hard to find.

 ---